Joe Belfiore: Windows Phone & the "Metro" design language

-Operating Systems Group and Windows 10
+Windows 10

-In the summer of 2013, Belfiore was named the leader of the "PC/Tablet/Phone" vertical within the Operating Systems Group at Microsoft, responsible for delivering Windows 10 on PCs, Tablets and Phones.
+In the summer of 2013, Belfiore was named the leader of the "PC/Tablet/Phone" vertical within the Operating Systems Group at Microsoft, responsible for delivering Windows 10 on PCs, tablets and phones.
 This group significantly updated the Windows desktop experience, owned and created the Cortana digital assistant, and created the "Continuum" feature set, which enables 2-in-1 PCs (like the Surface) to transform between "PC Mode" and "Tablet Mode"; and additionally enables Windows Phone devices to connect to a keyboard, mouse and monitor and work in a PC-like experience.

-Later that year he also expanded into app development and user experience for Internet Explorer.
+The team was also responsible for apps built-in to Windows 10, including the rewrite of Internet Explorer as Microsoft Edge.

-In Fall 2015, Belfiore announced that he would take a 9-month leave of absence from Microsoft to travel around the world with his family aboard the MV World Odyssey.
+In Fall 2015, after Windows 10 had shipped, Belfiore announced that he would take a 9-month leave of absence from Microsoft to travel around the world with his family aboard the MV World Odyssey.
 While on this leave of absence, Belfiore was noted for using an iPhone, as well as a Galaxy S7, as two of his primary-use phones.

-After returning from a leave-of-absence in 2016, Belfiore resumed his work on Windows 10 and announced many new features at Build 2017, including cross-platform features enabling "Windows PCs to love all your devices"—including iOS and Android phones.
+After returning from this leave-of-absence in 2016, Belfiore resumed his work on Windows 10 and, having been influenced by his use of non-Microsoft phones, announced many new features at Build 2017, notably including cross-platform features enabling "Windows PCs to love all your devices"—including iOS and Android phones.
+Going forward from that date, he became responsible for the mobile experiences of Microsoft Edge and Microsoft Launcher.

-Client Experience

-In 2018 he headed Windows Client Experience which includes Windows shell and cross-device experiences of Microsoft Edge and Microsoft Launcher.

-Office
+Microsoft Office

-In 2020 it was announced Belfiore will lead the Microsoft Office Experience Group, while still leading the group that involves Microsoft mobile apps for the iOS and Android platforms.
+In 2020 it was announced Belfiore would lead the Microsoft Office Experience Group, while still leading the group that involves Microsoft mobile apps for the iOS and Android platforms.

 On October 27, 2022, Belfiore announced his retirement from Microsoft, to be effective early summer 2023.